Is a Roth IRA conversion right for you?

 - Tax-free withdrawals.
 While you grow the account for your heirs, you can also access it when you want to without paying taxes on withdrawals, as long as you’ve kept the assets in the account for at least five years and you’ve reached age 59½.
 (Note that contributions made to a Roth IRA can be withdrawn tax-free at any time.)
 On the flip side, withdrawals from traditional IRAs and employer-qualified accounts are typically taxed as income.
 You can also draw money from the account tax-free if you reach a different qualifying event such as a disability, or if you, your children or grandchildren meet the requirements for a first home purchase.

 A Roth IRA conversion can benefit many types of investors.
 And combining this type of account with other retirement savings plans, such as traditional IRAs and 401(k)s, can help ensure you have a well-rounded portfolio for retirement.
-Here are some additional considerations to help you make a decision.
+Here are some additional considerations to help you make a decision about an IRA conversion.

 Tax-free conversion opportunity